Barnwell's 2018 NFL awards: Settling Mahomes vs. Brees and more

 Second: Barkley.
 What a complicated player to unpack.
 I don't need to tell you what Barkley is capable of with the football in his hands, so let's not bother.
 In terms of Barkley's impact on the Giants, was he a great player in 2018?

 I think you can make a case for both sides.
 He has an outside shot at finishing the year with 2,000 yards from scrimmage, which is impressive for a team with an offense that hasn't exactly been flowing this season.
 He's fifth in the league with 73 first downs and has seven gains of 50 yards or more, four more than any other back in the league.
 His efficiency numbers generally aren't great, but the Giants rely on Barkley to serve as the entirety of their offense for stretches at a time.
-A hardly atypical series for the Giants would include a run with Barkley on first down, a screen to Barkley on second down, and a checkdown from Eli Manning to Barkley to keep the pass rush away on third down.
+A hardly atypical series for the Giants would include a run with Barkley on first down, a screen to Barkley on second down and a checkdown from Eli Manning to Barkley to keep the pass rush away on third down.
 It would be close to impossible for anyone to average 4.9 yards per carry in this offense the way that Barkley has this season.

 At the same time, Barkley's efficiency numbers are awful.
 He ranks 37th in the league in success rate as a runner out of 45 qualifying backs.
 Much of what he gains can be empty calories; 60.4 percent of his carries have yielded negative plays by ESPN's model, the 10th-most in football.
 If we define garbage time as possessions that start with no more than a 5 percent chance of ending in a victory by win expectancy, Barkley's 288 yards from scrimmage in garbage time is third behind Jalen Richard and Joe Mixon.
-I don't doubt that Barkley makes the offense better, of course, but in 80 pass attempts, Manning has posted a superior completion percentage, yards per attempt, passer rating, and Total QBR with Barkley on the sidelines as opposed to lining up alongside the former Penn State star.
+I don't doubt that Barkley makes the offense better, of course, but in 80 pass attempts, Manning has posted a superior completion percentage, yards per attempt, passer rating and Total QBR with Barkley on the sideline as opposed to lining up alongside the former Penn State star.

 It's extremely difficult to make a boom-and-bust model work on an annual basis.
 The closest comparison in terms of escapability for Barkley is Barry Sanders, who was similarly regarded as an all-or-nothing back during his pro career, but the numbers don't quite hold up.
 Sanders' Lions teams ranked in the top five in rushing DVOA five times during his 10-year career and fell as low as 20th only once, during Sanders' final season.
 With Barkley taking 74 percent of the Giants' carries, Big Blue ranks 21st in rushing DVOA.
 I don't question Barkley's talent, and he rates ahead of Lindsay on volume and his work as a receiver, but Barkley hasn't been consistent enough to justify the top spot here.